jeremyButtler/alnSeq/README.md

 AlnSeq does not use decimals, so if you want decimals for the gap extension penalty, so you will have to multiply all scores by 10 to 1000.

-My current vision for this code is more to be an example or demonstration of an idea, rather then to have all features added in.
-This means that I will be done with alnSeq when I am done debugging and that I do not plan to take alnSeq any farther right now.
-This means some of the additions I mentioned, multi-threading, or even gpu support is up to you.

-For multi-threading my thought was to do rows and have each thread launch a thread after it finishes the first cell in the row.
-I then planned to keep an additional row to have each thread mark their row number for each score they complete.
-The idea is that a thread only advances to the next cell in the matrix when the required previous scores have been found and marked from the previous row.
-  To conserve memory I would have the threads overwrite the previous scores in the scoring matrix for each cell they complete.
-You would need a lock when recording the best score(s).

 # Thanks